-- bycatch threats & interaction rates
+- Bycatch threats & interaction rates

-- economic analysis
+- Economic & social analysis

-- fisheries management performance
+- Fisheries management performance

-- implementation & evaluation of mitigation techniques
+- Implementation & evaluation of mitigation techniques

-- international & national management schemes
+- International & national management schemes

-- policy development & knowledge exchange
+- Policy development & knowledge exchange

-- review & planning workshops
+- Review & planning

-- tagging studies
+- Tagging studies

 Population-level assessments (PLA) inform bycatch management but are considered separately from the categories above for the purposes of the BMIS.
 PLA includes studies which describe the status of bycatch populations, as distinguished from those that look at interaction rates.
-PLA sub-categories are discussed in more detail elsewhere but include: abundance indices; productivity susceptibility analyses; demographic methods; stock assessments; and an open category.
+PLA sub-categories are discussed in more detail elsewhere but include: abundance indices; biological parameters; productivity susceptibility analyses; demographic methods; stock assessments; and an open category.

 Copyright and Google Scholar